- Under 9s (“U9” – under school year 5)

 Often children will take part in training and matches for the age group above, depending on their skill and enthusiasm.
 We regularly have children playing games for Under 9 and Under 11, or Under 11 and Under 13, in the same season.

-All junior cricket training is held from around 6pm until 8pm on Friday evenings (changing to 6:30 – 8:30pm when the evenings get lighter).
-From late January/early February until April we train indoors, with U9 and U11 training together, and U13 and U15 training together.
-These “winter nets” sessions are held at:
+In the summer all junior cricket training is held from around 6pm until 8pm on Friday evenings (changing to 6:30 – 8:30pm when the evenings get lighter).
+From mid-winter, normally February, until April we train indoors, with U9 and U11 training together, and U13 and U15 training together.
+These “winter nets” sessions are from 5:30pm until 7pm and are held at Spen Valley High School (Roberttown Lane, Liversedge, WF15 7LX)

 From mid-late April until late August training is at Liversedge Cricket Club using our large cricket ground and outdoor training nets.
 We also have a yearly “Parents vs Kids” match for U11s and U13s which proves to be great fun – and extremely competitive!